SanderKnape/blog/content/post/installing-private-git-repositories-npm-install-docker.md

 Testing how to install a private git repository is of course pretty hard without a private git repository.
 Therefore, make sure you spin one up if you don't already have one.
 Keep in mind that you can create a free private repository on GitHub since [the beginning of this year](https://github.blog/2019-01-07-new-year-new-github/).

 Also, be sure this repository at least contains a `package.json` file with at least an empty object `{}` as its contents.
-Otherwise the `npm install` that we run later won't recognize this is a valid NPM repository.
+Otherwise, the `npm install` that we run later won't recognize this is a valid NPM repository.

 ### SSH key